usedcarsni/programming-test-pricing/README.md

 -	An ideal solution would be easily extendable if further rules were required in the future.
 Please allude to this in your code and documentation.
 -	Basic performance should be considered, but do not worry about adding a caching layer.
 -	Unit tests are not a requirement of this task but would be welcomed if included.
+-   Authentication is not a requirement of this task, but would be welcomed if included.

 ### Submission